Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: DM spike

 \section{DM spike}

-The second key element needed to constrain $\sigma_{\nu DM}$ is the DM density profile of TXS~0506+056 and its host galaxy. $N$-body simulations suggest that the cold DM surrounding the central super-massive black hole (SMBH) forms a dense spike.
+The second key element needed to constrain $\sigma_{\nu DM}$ is the DM density profile of TXS~0506+056 and its host galaxy.
 If the growth of the black hole is adiabatic, an initially cuspy dark matter profile of the form $\rho (r) = \rho_0 (r/r_0)^{-\gamma}$, with $0<\gamma<2$ and $\rho_0$ a reference density at $r=r_0$, evolves into a steeper distribution~\cite{Gondolo_1999, Ullio:2001fb}: